by admin | Dec 4, 2020 | Home exterior

 2. Charming Woodwork

-Another defining trait of craftsman-style homes is the intricate woodwork that makes its exterior aesthetics.
+Another defining trait of craftsman-style homes is the intricate woodwork that makes its exterior aesthetic.
 These range from handmade details and figures that serve as decor to the wooden covering that surrounds the house’s exterior.

 Wooden cladding and siding today is a fairly rare thing since there are better materials for home exterior waterproofing.
 You can still achieve a classic Craftsman look with alternative materials like vinyl and engineered wood.
 The former can be manufactured to look just like wood without its weaknesses, while the latter is a more durable composite material that’s more resilient than simple wooden planks.